 4) shareholders’ mandate for recurrent related party transactions.

-Hereby, these are the following rights of participating & voting (Section 293) in general meetings:
+Hereby, these are the following rights of participating & voting of shareholders (Section 293) in general meetings:

 i.
 To attend, speak & vote (vote by show of hands or one-share-one-vote) at general meetings ( Section 340);